zlenner/device-auth/README.md

   if (payload.type == "authenticate") {
     const credential = await database.get(payload.credential_id)
     await device_auth.verify_authentication(payload, credential)

   } else if (payload.type == "register") {
     await device_auth.verify_registration(payload)
+    await database.store(payload.credential_id, payload.credential)
   }
-  // If the code didn't throw an error by now, verification succeeded!
+  // If the code didn't throw an error by now, sign-in succeeded!

   // Generate a token and return it to the client.
   // Use something more secure than this on your app!